Development redefined with Docker

 I have created a Continuous Integration Pipeline(CI) to build Docker images from the master branch.
 So if there is any code change in the master, the Jenkins job will be triggered, and it will build the new image and push the image to the AWS ECR registry.
 The developers can pull the latest image anytime they want.

 Here is the sample content of the Dockerfile that directs clone data inside the container:

 FROM ruby:2.3 RUN mkdir /root/.ssh/ ARG INSTALL_DIR=/home ARG API_PORT=3000 WORKDIR $INSTALL_DIR ADD src/key /root/.ssh/id_rsa RUN chmod 700 /root/.ssh/id_rsa RUN touch /root/.ssh/known_hosts RUN ssh-keyscan github.com >> /root/.ssh/known_hosts RUN git clone firstname.lastname@example.org:xyz.git # run bundle install RUN bundle install EXPOSE $API_PORT CMD ["rails", "server", "-b", "0.0.0.0"]

 version: '2' services: backend: Image: backend:latest container_name: backend env_file: - conf.env links: - redis - elasticsearch - logstash - kibana volumes: - "/home/api:/home/api" ports: - "3000:3000" restart: always

-The code will be copied to /home/api from the container, when the container will be up.
+The code will be copied to /home/api from the container when the container is up.

 - Test at ease in the development environment